 - When a gopher’s sense of solitude and safety is compromised, they can use their sharp teeth to attack.

 Moles are notorious for causing damage to different areas of your lawn, including gardens, tree roots, flower beds and grass.
 These mammals can tunnel up to one foot per minute, so they have the potential to cause a lot of damage to your yard or garden.

 Gophers are larger than moles and therefore cause more damage.
 Gophers have a reputation for wreaking havoc on underground irrigation systems, sprinkler systems and underground utility cables.

 Contact Urban Jungle for Removal and Exclusion Services

 Wondering how to get rid of gophers and moles, now that you know how to distinguish them?
-Urban Jungle is a fully licensed and insured wildlife evacuation company committed to removing nuisance animals like moles and gophers from local businesses and universities throughout Texas, Louisiana and Oklahoma.
+Urban Jungle is a fully licensed and insured wildlife evacuation company committed to removing nuisance animals like moles and gophers from local businesses and universities throughout Texas.

 We ensure our wildlife management services are effective and safe for the environment by staying updated on all local, state and federal laws.
 If you’re looking to remove a gopher or mole from your property, you can count on our team of wildlife biologists for strong communication and frequent updates, from our initial arrival through job completion.